IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The above-mentioned features will be described in more detail in Section  {{scream-detailed-description}}.

-The SCReAM congestion control method uses techniques similar to LEDBAT {{RFC6817}} to measure the qdelay.
+The SCReAM/SCReAMv2 congestion control method uses techniques similar to LEDBAT {{RFC6817}} to measure the qdelay.
 As is the case with LEDBAT, it is not necessary to use synchronized clocks in the sender and receiver in order to compute the qdelay.
 However, it is necessary that they use the same clock frequency, or that the clock frequency at the receiver can be inferred reliably by the sender.
-Failure to meet this requirement leads to malfunction in the SCReAM congestion control algorithm due to incorrect estimation of the network queue delay.
+Failure to meet this requirement leads to malfunction in the SCReAM/SCReAMv2 congestion control algorithm due to incorrect estimation of the network queue delay.
 Use of {{RFC8888}} as feedback ensures that the same time base is used in sender and receiver.

 # Requirements Language {#requirements}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Overview of SCReAM Algorithm {#scream-overview}
+# Overview of SCReAMv2 Algorithm {#scream-overview}

-The SCReAM algorithm consists of three main parts: network congestion control, sender transmission control, and media rate control.
+SCReAMv2 still consists of three main parts: network congestion control, sender transmission control, and media rate control.
 All of these parts reside at the sender side.
-Figure 1 shows the functional overview of a SCReAM sender.
+Figure 1 shows the functional overview of a SCReAMv2 sender.
 The receiver-side algorithm is very simple in comparison, as it only generates feedback containing acknowledgements of received RTP packets and indication of ECN bits.

 ## Network Congestion Control {#network-cc}

 The network congestion control sets an upper limit on how much data can be in the network (bytes in flight); this limit is called CWND (congestion window) and is used in the sender transmission control.

-The SCReAM sender calculates the congestion window based on the feedback from the SCReAM receiver.
+The sender calculates the congestion window based on the feedback from the RTP receiver.
 The feedback is timestamp and ECN echo for individual RTP packets.

-In SCReAM, the receiver of the media echoes a list of received RTP packets and the timestamp of the RTP packet with the highest sequence number back to the sender in feedback packets.
+The receiver of the media echoes a list of received RTP packets and the timestamp of the RTP packet with the highest sequence number back to the sender in feedback packets.
 The sender keeps a list of transmitted packets, their respective sizes, and the time they were transmitted.
 This information is used to determine the number of bytes that can be transmitted at any given time instant.
 A congestion window puts an upper limit on how many bytes can be in flight, i.e., transmitted but not yet acknowledged.
 The congestion window is however not an absolute limit as a slack is given to efficiently transmit large video frames.

 The congestion window seeks to increase by at least one segment per RTT and this increase regardless congestion occurs or not, the congestion window increase is restriced or relaxed based on the current value of the congestion window and the time elapsed since last congestion event.
 The congestion window update is increased by one MSS (maximum known RTP packet size) per RTT with some variation based on congestion window size and time elapsed since the last congestion event.
 Multiplicative increase allows the congestion to increase by a fraction of cwnd when congestion has not occured for a while.
 The congestion window is thus an adaptive multiplicative increase that is mainly additive increase when steady state is reached but allows a faster convergence to a higher link speed.